conan-io/conan-io.github.io/_posts/2022-09-21-upgrading-recipes-to-1.51.markdown

 ### Presets

 CMake Presets are a delight.
-I never knew these existed until Conan pooped out some files in my build directory.
+I never knew these existed until Conan made some files in my build directory.
 Conan 2.0 will bump the requirement to CMake 3.15 but I’d recommend using 3.23+ for local development to take full advantage of what 1.x provides.

 When configuring CMake, you no longer need to specify the compilation architecture to match your profile.
 Conan will pre-populate all that information and CMake will automatically detect and load it. `cmake .. -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release` can now be replaced with `cmake --preset release`.